onqtam/headjack/src/topics.md

     - Regulation without regulators
     - immune system
     - sensemaking
+    - developing the prefrontal cortex (plannig, delayed gratification) of the global brain
     - AGI & the alignment problem
     - the third attractor
     - a shared grand narrative